Jennifer Lawrence: Personal life

 During filming of X-Men: First Class in 2010, Lawrence began dating her co-star Nicholas Hoult.
 Their relationship ended around the time they wrapped filming X-Men: Days of Future Past, in August 2014.
 She was one of the victims of the 2014 celebrity nude photo leak, in which several private nude pictures of her were posted online.
 She emphasized that the photos were never meant to go public, calling the leak a "sex crime" and a "sexual violation", and said that viewers of the images should be ashamed of themselves for "perpetuating a sexual offense".
 Lawrence said the photos had been intended for Hoult during their relationship, and that unlike other victims of the incident, she did not plan to sue Apple Inc.

 While in her 20s, Lawrence became pregnant.
 She planned to have an abortion but instead miscarried while in Montreal.
 In September 2016, Lawrence began dating filmmaker Darren Aronofsky after they had met during filming of Mother!.
 They broke up in November 2017.
 In 2018, she began a relationship with Cooke Maroney, an art gallery director, after being introduced by actress Laura Simpson.
 They became engaged in February 2019.
 Lawrence and Maroney married on October 19, 2019, at the Belcourt of Newport mansion in Rhode Island.
 As of May 2019, they reside in the Lower Manhattan area of New York City and Beverly Hills, California.
 While filming Don't Look Up, Lawrence suffered a second miscarriage and needed a dilation and curettage procedure.
-In February 2022, she gave birth to their son, Cy, named after American artist Cy Twombly.
-Their second child was born in 2025.
+She and Maroney have two sons, born in 2022 and 2025.